awsdocs/amazon-connect-admin-guide/doc_source/send-test-message.md

 Note the following:

-1. Design a test to trigger all of your Apple Business Chat features\.
+1. Design a test to trigger all of your Apple Messages for Business features\.

 1. You should observe that messages sent from an iOS device arrive to your test business\.
 Employees testing from your support agent desktop should be able to respond to these test messages\.